Reclaim Therapy's Favorite Somatic Healing Tools

 A somatic trauma therapist can help you understand your unique nervous system patterns, recognize when you’re moving out of your window of tolerance, and choose tools that match where you are in any given moment.
 They can teach you how to titrate (work in small, manageable doses), how to resource yourself when things feel like too much, and how to build capacity over time without retraumatizing yourself.

 Think of it this way: these tools are like having a well-stocked toolbox.
-But you wouldn't hand someone a power saw without teaching them how to use it safely first.
-Working with a therapist trained in Somatic Experiencing, EMDR Therapy, sensorimotor psychotherapy, or other body-based trauma approaches gives you the context and support to use these tools effectively.
+But you wouldn’t hand someone a power saw without teaching them how to use it safely first.
+Working with an experienced practitioner, such as a therapist trained in Somatic Experiencing, EMDR Therapy, sensorimotor psychotherapy, or other body-based trauma approaches, is crucial for effective and safe treatment.
+SE practitioners and other knowledgeable professionals provide the context and support to use these tools effectively.

 That said, many of these practices are gentle entry points that most people can explore safely on their own.
 Just pay attention to your body’s signals.
 If something feels destabilizing rather than grounding, stop and try something else.
 Your nervous system will tell you what it needs if you listen.